MemGPT: Towards LLMs as Operating Systems: Appendix

 In recent years, large language models (LLMs) and their underlying transformer architecture~\citep{vaswani2017attention,devlin2018bert,brown2020language,ouyang2022instructgpt} have become the cornerstone of conversational AI and have led to a wide array of consumer and enterprise applications.
 Despite these advances, the limited fixed-length context windows used by LLMs significantly hinders their applicability to long conversations or reasoning about long documents.
 For example, the most widely used open-source LLMs can only support a few dozen back-and-forth messages or reason about a short document before exceeding their maximum input length \citep{touvron2023llama2}.

-Naively extending the context length of transformers incurs a quadratic increase in computational time and memory cost due to the transformer architecture's self-attention mechanism, making the design of new long-context architectures a pressing research challenge~\citep{dai2019transformerxl,kitaev2020reformer,beltagy2020longformer}.
+Directly extending the context length of transformers incurs a quadratic increase in computational time and memory cost due to the transformer architecture's self-attention mechanism, making the design of new long-context architectures a pressing research challenge~\citep{dai2019transformerxl,kitaev2020reformer,beltagy2020longformer}.
 While developing longer models is an active area of research \citep{dong2023longcontextsurvey}, even if we could overcome the computational challenges of context scaling, recent research shows that long-context models struggle to utilize additional context effectively \citep{liu2023lostinmiddle}.
-As consequence, given the considerable resources needed to train state-of-the-art LLMs and apparent diminishing returns of context scaling, there is a critical need for alternative techniques to support long context.
+As consequence, given the considerable resources needed to train state-of-the-art LLMs and diminishing returns of context scaling, there is a critical need for alternative techniques to support long context.

 In this paper, we study how to provide the illusion of an infinite context while continuing to use fixed-context models.
-Our approach borrows from the idea of virtual memory paging that was developed to enable applications to work on datasets that far exceed the available memory.
+Our approach borrows from the idea of virtual memory paging that was developed to enable applications to work on datasets that far exceed the available memory by paging data between main memory and disk.
 We leverage the recent progress in function calling abilities of LLM agents \citep{schick2023toolformer,liu2023agentbench} to design \ours, an OS-inspired LLM system for \textbf{virtual context management}.
+Using function calls, LLM agents can read and write to external data sources, modify their own context, and choose when to return responses to the user.

-We draw inspiration from traditional OSes' hierarchical memory management to effectively ``page'' in and out information between context windows (analogous to ``main memory" in operating systems) and external storage. \ours manages the control flow between the memory management, the LLM processing module, and user.
-This design allows for repeated context modifications during a single task, allowing the agent to more effectively utilize its limited context.
+These capabilities allow LLMs to effective ``page'' in and out information between context windows (analogous to ``main memory" in operating systems) and external storage, similar to hierarchical memory in traditional OSes.
+In addition, function calls can be leveraged to manage control flow between context management, response generation, and user interactions.
+This allows for an agent to choose to \textit{iteratively} modify what is in its context for a single task, thereby more effectively utilizing its limited context.